false live

 Immune cells in the gut interact with your microbiome.
 By communicating with immune cells, the gut microbiome can control how your body responds to infection.

-A diet high in animal proteins, sugar, processed foods, and saturated fat results in less-diverse gut bacteria.
+A diet high in animal proteins, sugar, processed foods, and saturated fat results in less diverse gut bacteria.
 In comparison, a fiber-rich diet creates more diversity and composition of bacteria.

 Signs of an unhealthy gut